Characteristic polyhedra of singularities without completion -- Part II

 \section{Introduction}

-Let $ ( R, \maxIdeal, \resfield = R / \maxIdeal ) $ be a Noetherian regular local ring, $ J \subset R $ a non-zero ideal and $ ( u ) = ( u_1, \ldots, u_e ) $ a system of regular elements in $ R $ .
-In \cite{HiroCharPoly} Hironaka associates a polyhedron $ \cpoly Ju $ to this situation, the so called characteristic polyhedron of $ ( J ; u) $, which is an important tool for the study of singularities.
-For example, it appears in his proof for resolution of singularities of excellent hypersurfaces of dimension two and also in the generalization to the case of arbitrary two dimensional excellent schemes by Jannsen, Saito and the first author \cite{CJS}.
-Moreover, in \cite{BerndBM} the second author showed that the invariant introduced by Bierstone and Milman in order to give a proof for constructive resolution of singularities in characteristic zero can be purely determined by considering certain polyhedra, which are closely connected to Hironaka's polyhedron and its projections, see also \cite{BerndThesis}.
-Further in recent work by Piltant and the first author \cite{CPmixed} on the resolution of singularities of arithmetic threefolds the characteristic polyhedron plays a crucial role.
+Let $ ( R, M, k = R / M ) $ be a regular local ring, $ J \subset R $ {be} a non-zero ideal and $ ( u ) = ( u_1, \ldots, u_e ) $ {be} a regular $ R $-sequence which is a regular $ (R/ J)$-sequence.
+In \cite{HiroCharPoly}, Hironaka associates a polyhedron $ \cpoly Ju $ to this situation, the so called characteristic polyhedron of $ ( J ; u) $, which is an important tool for the study of singularities.
+(We refer to section 1 for a detailed definition).
+It appears in his proof for resolution of singularities of excellent hypersurfaces of dimension two \cite{HiroBowdoin} and also in the generalization to the case of arbitrary two dimensional excellent schemes by Jannsen, Saito and the first named author \cite{CJS}, see also \cite{HomeworkDim2}.
+Moreover, in \cite{BerndThesis} the second {named} author shows that the invariant introduced by Bierstone and Milman in order to give a proof for constructive resolution of singularities in characteristic zero can be purely determined by considering certain polyhedra, which are closely connected to Hironaka's polyhedron and its projections.
+In \cite{MS_qo}, Mourtada and the first named author provide a characterization of quasi-ordinary hypersurfaces (defined over algebraically closed fields of characteristic zero) which involves re-embedding of a singularity constructed via a weighted version of Hironaka's characteristic polyhedron.
+Furthermore, the characteristic polyhedron plays an essential role in recent work by Piltant and the first named author \cite{CP1}, \cite{CP2}, \cite{CPmixed} on the resolution of singularities of (arithmetic) threefolds.